cenkberry/BlackJackGame/README.md

 # BlackJackGame
-Not:Designed for tablets and larger screens,it is not responsive for mobile phones. https://cenkberry.github.io/BlackJackGame/
+Not:Designed for tablets and larger screens,it is not responsive for mobile phones. <br>
+https://cenkberry.github.io/BlackJackGame/